mongodb/docs/source/includes/fact-instance-size-names.rst

 into a subset of available regions.
 The documentation for ``providersettings.regionName`` includes a list of these regions.

-.. admonition:: Cluster Tier Naming Conventions
+.. note:: Cluster Tier Naming Conventions
-   :class: note

    Cluster tier names that are: